udexon/PhosGraph/PhosGraph_MasakNet.md

 hobby: 'Running', fees: 'MYR 500 / hour'}
 ```

+- At the moment, PhosGraph still lack a GUI.
+This again is related to PhosWeb module development.

+_Do please contact us if you wish to contribute!!_

 6. Readers may ask,

 - Based on the examples of data by User A and User B, does it not make it more complicated to process such non-deterministic data?